Shandong Prime (est. 1993) · B2B wholesale only · Custom fabrication for global buyers

 Ⅳ: Surface Finishing for Welded Metal Components

-Surface treatments enhance the performance, appearance, and corrosion resistance of custom welded parts.
-PRIME offers a wide range of industrial-grade finishing options to ensure long-term reliability and aesthetics in demanding environments.
+Surface treatments enhance performance, appearance, and corrosion resistance for welded assemblies.
+PRIME offers industrial finishing options matched to your service environment and cosmetic expectations—so protection and aesthetics are defined before production.

-- Powder Coating: Durable and uniform finish in customizable colors, excellent for visual appeal and impact resistance.
+- Powder Coating: Durable, uniform finish in custom colors—ideal for impact resistance and consistent appearance.

-- Shot Blasting & Sandblasting: Removes scale and impurities, creating a clean surface for paint, powder coat, or further machining.
+- Shot Blasting / Sandblasting: Removes scale and contamination, creating a clean profile for coatings and paint adhesion.

-- Grinding & Polishing: Smooths weld seams and sharp edges, improving part safety and assembly accuracy.
+- Grinding & Polishing: Smooths weld seams and sharp edges for safety, fit, and cosmetic requirements.

 Ⅴ: Joint Design & Fixturing: Precision from the Ground Up